healthlocker/healthlocker/tracking-feature.md

 ![goals-and-tracking](https://cloud.githubusercontent.com/assets/1287388/26594866/4c04ec92-4561-11e7-823e-dc52f37840fe.png)

-Once tracking data has been entered, all of it can be viewed in the [tracking overview](https://www.healthlocker.uk/tracking-overview)
+Once tracking data has been entered, all of it can be viewed in the [tracking overview](https://www.healthlocker.uk/tracking-overview).
+The default is to view the last seven days.
+The previous seven days can be view by clicking the `previous` button, and can go back forward by clicking `next`.

 This includes a graph, where you can toggle to see hours slept or the problem scale.